Skip to content

 62. Evidence of monitoring deforestation and/or ecosystem conversion in supplier operations?

-[Externally verified] The company reports using the Global Forest Watch (GFW) Pro platform to trace and monitor deforestation activities within supplier operations, it does not report the extent of area being monitored.
-This is externally verified by Control Union.
+[Externally verified] The company reports its uses the Global Forest Watch (GFW) Pro platform to trace and monitor deforestation activities within supplier operations.
+GFW Pro assesses the supplier mill's risk by calculating the threats and value index of the area that is within a 50 km radius of each mill.
+This is externally verified by the Control Union.

 • P